COTILab/Respiratory-Rate_Heart-Rate/README.md

 Additionally for structure sensor (Occipital ST01) source:

-Python 3.xx is needed along with the following dependencies:
+Python 3.xx is needed along with the following dependencies/libraries:

 os
 sys